Covid: 'I couldn't visit my brother to tell him mum had died'

 'Ruby would have been so mad about this'

-Ruby Fuller, 18, died from leukaemia five days before the Downing Street garden party - and on the same day a wine and cheese event reportedly happened in No 10.
+Ruby Fuller, 18, died from leukaemia five days before the Downing Street garden party - and on the same day a gathering reportedly happened in the same garden, complete with wine and cheese..

 Lockdown rules meant Ruby had to say goodbye to her friends, grandparents and other relatives via video call from the family home in Crystal Palace, south London.